Local infiltration analgesia (LIA) in endoprosthetics: Pain-free mobility after hip and knee replacement

 • Patients with LIA report significantly less pain in the first 24–48 hours after surgery.

-• particularly impressive with knee replacements , as these typically involve more severe pain than hip surgery.
+• particularly impressive with knee replacement surgery , as this usually causes more pain than hip replacement surgery.

 B. Reduced need for opioids

-• Without LIA, patients often require morphine or similar medications to relieve pain after surgery.
+• Without LIA, patients often need morphine or similar medications to relieve pain after surgery.

-• With LIA, this need is reduced drastically – in some studies by up to 50%.
+• With LIA, this need decreases drastically – in some studies by up to 50%.

 • Fewer opioids mean fewer side effects: less nausea, less vomiting, fewer circulatory problems.